-The Accreditation committee looks for a cross section of your range of work.
-It is impossible to make a definitive list of what to consider to to put with your application, as cinematographers have such a varying mix of work, but please use the following suggestions as a guide:
+The Accreditation committee looks for a good cross section of your range of work.
+As cinematographers have such a varying mix of work, it is impossible to make a definitive list of what to submit with your application but please use the following suggestions as a guide:

-- If you only shoot Features then three examples should suffice.
+- If you only shoot Feature films then three complete features should suffice.

-- If you shoot TV Drama then a few examples, say 4 – 6.
+- If you only shoot TV Drama then a few examples, at least 4 shows to 6.

 - If you work in various areas then say one Feature followed by your other work, say, a TV Drama or two, maybe a Documentary, a few Music Clips and say a few Commercials.